baardove/nordicembed/README.md

-# Nordic Embedding Service (NoEmbed)
+# Nordic Embedding Service (NordicEmbed)

-A comprehensive embedding service supporting all Nordic languages - Norwegian, Swedish, Danish, Finnish, and Icelandic - plus multilingual models for use with RAGFlow and other applications.
+A comprehensive embedding service running as docker container with a web dashboard for easy overview, stats and maintaince.
+The service supports all Nordic languages - Norwegian, Swedish, Danish, Finnish, and Icelandic - plus multilingual models for use with RAGFlow and other applications (not tested).

 ## Features

 - ✅ Support for 23 Nordic embedding models (Norwegian, Swedish, Danish, Finnish, Icelandic)
 - ✅ Complete coverage of all Nordic languages
 - ✅ Multilingual models for cross-language tasks
+- ✅ Autodownloading models from Huggingface
 - ✅ REST API, OpenAI-compatible and compatible with RAGFlow
 - ✅ Docker containerization for easy deployment
 - ✅ Web dashboard for configuration and testing